Intravenous Pyelogram (IVP)

 Why is an IVP performed?

-To diagnose kidney stones, blockages, and other urinary tract problems.
+To diagnose issues such as kidney stones, blockages, or abnormalities in the urinary tract.

 How is an IVP performed?

-Contrast dye is injected into a vein, and X-rays are taken as the dye moves through the urinary system.
+Contrast dye is injected into a vein, and X-rays are taken at intervals to track the dye's movement through the urinary system.

-Are there any risks associated with an IVP?
+Are there any preparations needed for an IVP?

 How long does an IVP take?

-Possibly, depending on individual needs and medical history.
+Possibly, such as CT scans or ultrasound, depending on individual circumstances and medical history.

 If you have any feedback, please get in touch.